Lsnnov1/Cupcake-api/README.md

-A light flask app that uses a custom api.
+A light flask app that uses a custom  RESTFUL api.